 Hey, I went through these reasons to visit Malta, and I didn't mention the beaches once!
 Congrats me!

 So, are you convinced yet?
-If not, then check out this post about 27 things to do in Malta!
-Take your European short break destination planning to the next stage with this Sightseeing in Malta Itinerary for 3 days.
+If so, check out the Air Malta site now to book a flight!
+Then, take your European short break destination planning to the next stage with this Sightseeing in Malta Itinerary for 3 days.

 Have you visited Malta, and if so, what did you think?
 Please leave a comment below.